The Death of Bondsmen Ads

 - Headers: The optimization of H1’s, H2’s, and H3’s on your pages

 - Images: The relevance of your on-page photos, as well as their alt text

 - Meta Descriptions: The length and relevance of your meta description

 - Titles: The SEO title of each page (Should include keywords, but only once)

-Optimizing your website is a great first step, but on-page SEO cannot alone make you rank towards the top of search results, in most cases.
+Optimizing your website is a significant first step, but on-page SEO cannot alone make you rank towards the top of search results, in most cases.
 Remember, your web page only has to be incrementally better than your main competitors.
 So if your rivals are only doing on-page SEO, you can probably outrank them by doing it better.
-The reality, however, is that most websites have a full range of SEO methods, that extend beyond the page.
+The reality, however, is that most websites have a full range of SEO methods that extend beyond the page.
 Elements of off-site SEO are:

 - Directory Listings (NAP): The claiming and optimization of business listings on Google, Yelp, etc.